prashantpawar/sol-unit/README.md

 The contracts folder comes with a number of different examples.

-## Testing
+## Testing and Developing

-`mocha` or `npm test`.
+`mocha` or `npm test` to run library tests.

-It is also possible to run the executable from the `./contracts/build` folder, either `solunit` if it is installed globally, or `../../../bin/solunit.js`.
-NOTE: One test always fails, just to show how it looks.
+The library comes with a set of test-contracts as well.
+You can test them by running the solunit executable from the `./contracts/build` folder, either `solunit` if it is installed globally, or `../../../bin/solunit.js` to use the local version.
+NOTE: One test always fails just to show how it looks.

+You can compile contracts if you have `solc` on your path, either by running `build_contracts.sh` or `gulp build-contracts`.

 ## Program structure